 Hawley, after hearing Tufton’s presentation, turned the tables on him and had him tried for treason.
 The treason charge was spuriously founded on the basis that Tufton had petitioned against him as a Governor.
 However, the Council favored the treason charge, and Tufton was executed.

 1636 – The Earl of Carlisle dies

 Carlisle’s son took his place as the Earl of Carlisle, but the ownership of Barbados did not pass on to him.
 Instead, the will of Carlisle stipulated that Barbados should be used to settle the late Carlisle’s debts.

-The Earl of Carlisle negotiated that Barbados should be placed in a Trust, which was administered by trustees, that was set-up to ensure that the first Earl of Carlisle’s creditors continued to receive their dues.
+The Earl of Carlisle negotiated that Barbados should be placed in a Trust, which trustees administered, that was set up to ensure that the first Earl of Carlisle’s creditors continued to receive their dues.